 Some people mistakenly think that dehydrated veggies are cooked.
 They're not.
 Fresh vegetables are used in their natural, raw state, just like the produce you find at your local Farmer's Market.
 Then all the tough work is done for you: cleaning, chopping, and sorting, before the produce is dehydrated.

 Unlike cooking vegetables, which can involve steaming, blanching, boiling, etc., many of the nutrients can leach out and be lost during the cooking process.
-With dehydration, the evaporation process is much gentler, and uses lower heat, so the nutrients stay intact, making the nutritional composition as close to fresh as possible.
+With vegetable dehydration, the evaporation process is much gentler, and uses lower heat, so the nutrients stay intact, making the nutritional composition as close to fresh as possible.
 Of all the food processing techniques available, dehydrated foods maintain more of their nutrition, even better than their frozen or canned counterparts.

 The Key to Rehydrating

 When it comes to rehydrating our veggies--or, simply, adding water back into the produce--you don't have to guess.
 With our handy rehydration chart, we make it easy.
 Most veggies can be rehydrated by adding 1 part vegetable to 2 parts water and then simmering for 10-15 minutes.
 You can also rehydrate vegetables by soaking them for 1-2 hours.
 If you're using dehydrated veggies in a recipe, such as soup, that requires cooking, there's no need to rehydrate them first.
-Simply toss the dehydrated veggies into your recipe and enjoy a nutritious, nourishing meal that's packed with vitamins and minerals.
+Simply toss the dehydrated vegetables into your recipe and enjoy a nutritious, nourishing meal that's packed with vitamins and minerals.